-Funding CDBG: \$500,000.00 ESG: \$1,826,276.00 Description Ending systemic causes that allow poverty and racism to persist will continue the disparate outcomes that we see in Cleveland.
+T Description Ending systemic causes that allow poverty and racism to persist will continue the disparate outcomes that we see in Cleveland.
 This is a high priority for Cleveland, since many of Cleveland's challenges are rooted in the systemic nature of poverty and racism.
 Opportunities to education, housing, healthcare and employment are determined by one's income status or race.
-Under this priority the City will invest in the following initiatives: - Continuum of Care- \$4,791,903- 3,000 persons served (PY2024 Funds \$2,246,276) - ESG Admin- \$80,000 - 2 Staff (PY2024 Funds \$80,000)More information on each of these can be found in the 2023 Entitlement budget presented and passed by Council in February 2023.
-Other initiatives would also be eligible under this project if authorized under:1) 2023 City Ordinance and associated files;2) 2021- 2025 Consolidated Plan; or,3) Cleveland 2030: A Housing Equity Plan.
-Target Date 5/31/2025 Estimate the number and type of families that will benefit from the proposed activities Under the Ending Poverty- Support City/County Continuum of Care Project, it is estimated that 3,000 low and moderate income homeless families and individuals will benefit from proposed activities.
-Location Description This is a citywide project.
-Planned Activities Continuum of Care- \$4,791,903- 3,000 persons server \$2,246,276) Continuum of Care- \$4,791,903- 3,000 persons served (PY2024 Funds \$2,246,276) ESG Admin- \$80,000 -2 Staff (PY2024 Funds \$80,000) 7 Project Name 2024- Ending Poverty- Public Services Target Area City of Cleveland Goals Supported Ending Poverty and Racial Disparities Needs Addressed Ending Poverty and Racial Disparities L Funding CDBG: \$2,086,157.00
+Under this priority the City will invest in the following initiatives: Continuum of Care- \$1,726,276- 3,000 persons served (PY2024 Funds \$1,726,276) ESG Admin- \$100,000 -1 Staff (PY2024 Funds \$100,000)More information on each of these can be found in the 2023 Entitlement budget presented and passed by Council in 2025.Other initiatives would also be eligible under this project if authorized under:1) 2025 City Ordinance and associated files;2) 2021-2025 Consolidated Plan; or,3) Cleveland 2030: A Housing Equity Plan.
+Target Date 5/31/2026 Estimate the number and type of families that will benefit from the proposed activities Under the Ending Poverty- Support City/County Continuum of Care Project, it is estimated that 3,000 low and moderate income homeless families and individuals will benefit from proposed activities.
+Location Description This is a citywide proj This is a citywide project.
+Planned Activities Continuum of Care- \$1,726,276- 3,000 persons served (PY2024 Funds \$1,726,276) ESG Admin- \$100,000 -1 Staff (PY2024 Funds \$100,000) 7 Project Name 2025- Ending Poverty- Public Services Target Area City of Cleveland Goals Supported Ending Poverty and Racial Disparities Needs Addressed Ending Poverty and Racial Disparities Funding CDBG: \$1,895,765.00

-Description Ending systemic causes that allow poverty and racism to persist will continue the disparate outcomes that we see in Cleveland.
-This is a high priority for Cleveland, since many of Cleveland's challenges are rooted in the systemic nature of poverty and racism.
+T Description Target Date Ending systemic causes that allow poverty and racism to persist will continue the disparate outcomes that we see in Cleveland.
+This is a highpriority for Cleveland, since many of Cleveland's challenges are rooted in the systemic nature of poverty and racism.
 Opportunities to education, housing, healthcare and employment are determined by one's income status or race.
-Under this priority the City will invest in the following initiatives: - Systemic Poverty Grants- \$1,297,702- 14,600 persons served (PY2024 Funding \$654,406) Youth Violence- \$503,744- 2,000 persons served (PY2024 Funding \$134,184) Poverty and Accessibility Among the Elderly- \$522,0684- 4,000 persons served (PY2024 Funding \$193,835) Other Public Services- \$804,513- 2,000 persons served (PY2024 Funding \$734,184) Community Engagement- \$369,548- 2,000 persons served (PY2024 Funding \$369,548)More information on each of these can be found in the 2023 Entitlement budget presented and passed by Council in February 2022.
-Other initiatives would also be eligible under this project if authorized under:1) 2022 City Ordinance and associated files;2) 2021-2025 Consolidated Plan; or,3) Cleveland 2030: A Housing Equity Plan.
-Target Date 5/31/2025 Estimate the number and type of families that will benefit from the proposed activities Under the Ending Poverty- Public Services Project, it is estimated that 22,600 low and moderate income families will benefit from proposed activities.
+Under this priority the City will invest in the following initiatives: Systemic Poverty Grants- \$1,095,765-14,600 persons served (PY2025 Funding \$1,095,765) Community Engagement- \$800,000-2,000 persons served (PY2024 Funding \$800,000)More information on each of these can be found in the 2025 Entitlement budget presented and passed by Council in 2025.
+Other initiatives would also be eligible under this project if authorized under:1) 2025 City Ordinance and associated files;2) 2021-2025 Consolidated Plan; or,3) Cleveland 2030: A Housing Equity Plan.
+Estimate the number and type of families that will benefit from the proposed activities Under the Ending Poverty- Public Services Project, it is estimated that 22,600 low and moderate income families will benefit from proposed activities.
 Location Description This is a citywide project.
-Planned Activities - Systemic Poverty Grants- \$1,297,702- 14,600 persons served (PY2024 Funding \$654,406) - Youth Violence- \$503,744- 2,000 persons served (PY2024 Funding \$134,184) Poverty and Accessibility Among the Elderly- \$522,0684- 4,000 persons served (PY2024 Funding \$193,835) Other Public Services- \$804,513- 2,000 persons served (PY2024 Funding \$734,184) Community Engagement- \$369,548- 2,000 persons served (PY2024 Funding \$369,548) 8 Project Name 2024- Ending Poverty- Housing for Persons with HIV/AIDS Target Area City of Cleveland Goals Supported Ending Poverty and Racial Disparities
+Planned Activities Systemic Poverty Grants- \$1,095,765- 14,600 persons served (PY2025 Funding \$1,095,765) Community Engagement- \$800,000- 2,000 persons served (PY2024 Funding \$800,000) 8 Project Name 2025- Ending Poverty- Housing for Persons with HIV/AIDS Target Area City of Cleveland Goals Supported Ending Poverty and Racial Disparities Needs Addressed Ending Poverty and Racial Disparities Funding HOPWA: \$2,375,534.00